-Please be aware that many popular centres get booked up very much in advance of these dates so you should start early.
-After these dates you may still be able to book an exam but your choice of centre will be very limited and you will have to pay expensive late entry fees.
+Most popular centres get booked up very much in advance so you should start early.
+Many centres will no longer take Private Candidates after Christmas and some are even saying none after the 1st December.
+You may still be able to book an exam after the official deadlines but your choice of centre will be very limited and you will have to pay expensive late entry fees.

 Exams with no Coursework/NEA

-The Edexcel IGCSE and AQA GCSE courses that we offer, and most of our A Levels, do not have Board examined coursework/NEA.
+The Edexcel IGCSE and AQA GCSE courses that we offer (except English), and most of our A Levels, do not have Board examined coursework/NEA.

 The Introduction to your course will make it clear whether your course has Board-examined Coursework or not.
 Please be aware that your Tutor-marked Assignments are not Coursework.

-If an exam does not include any coursework then the procedure is very simple, as follows;
+If an exam does not include NEA then the procedure is very simple, as follows;

-- Contact possible centres in January or before and when you have found one, fill in the exam centre’s own entry form, pay the fee and get a confirmation of entry.
+- Contact possible centres as early as possible and when you have found one, fill in the exam centre’s own entry form, pay the fee and get a confirmation of entry.